nullivex/ah-wiki/core/Exceptions.md

 ## General

 actionHero will catch any uncaught exceptions which take place within actions or tasks.
-Theses exceptions will be logged along with any relevant details which can be captured about the connection making the request.
+These exceptions will be logged along with any relevant details which can be captured about the connection making the request.

 When this happens: